-PROBLEM POSSIBLE CAUSE SOLUTION Oven light is not working properly Light bulb loose or burned-out.
-Reinsert or replace the light bulb.
-Touching the bulb with fingers may cause the bulb to burn out.
-Oven light stays on Door is not closing completely Check for obstruction in oven door.
-Check to see if hinge is bent or door switch broken.
-Excessive Moisture on door glass Condensation from cooking foods with high moisture content.
-This is normal.
-Condensation will evaporate as oven heats up.
+PROBLEM POSSIBLE CAUSE SOLUTION Excessive Moisture When using bake mode, preheat the oven first.
 Convection Bake and Convection Roast will eliminate any moisture in the oven.
 Porcelain Chips Porcelain interior is chipped by oven racks When removing and replacing oven racks, always tilt racks upward and do not force them to avoid chipping the porcelain.